trygve-lie/node-singlepage-boilerplate/README.md

 ## Directories and files

- - ```src``` - This is the source directory where source files should go.
+ - ```/src/``` - This is the source directory where source files should go.
 The build script will read from this directory.
- - ```dist``` - This is the build or distribution directory.
+ - ```/dist/``` - This is the build or distribution directory.
 This is the place where the build script will place the finished build.
 This is the files which is supposed to be put in production.
- - ```bin``` - This directory keeps the http / application server in form of a ```server.js```.
+ - ```/bin/``` - This directory keeps the http / application server in form of a ```server.js```.
+This is where you should build your REST API or what ever the server should serve dynamicly.
+ - ```/assets/``` - This directory holds files which should not go into the build process.
+When starting the http / application server, this directory will be _mounted_ at root of the http server and any files under this directory will be staticly served.
+ - ```/package.json``` - In fact this boilerplate is a node.js module.
+This file is the [module configuration](https://npmjs.org/doc/json.html) and holds name of the module, dependencies etc.
+ - ```/Jakefile.js``` - This is the build script which does all the work defined under [#the-build-script](the build script) above.